probcomp/Venturecxx/refman/modeling.rst

 Special Forms
 -------------

-The special forms in VenChurch are as follows:
+The special forms in VentureScript are as follows:

+.. function:: quote(<datum>)

-- `(quote datum)`: Literal data.
+  Literal data.

-  The datum must be a Venture expression.
+  The datum must be a VentureScript expression.
-  As in Scheme, a `quote` form returns a representation of the given expression as Venture data structures.
+  As in Scheme, a `quote` form returns a representation of the given expression as VentureScript data structures.

 .. include:: model-macros.gen